Institute-of-Digital-Healthcare-Warwick/openAPI/README.md

 # OpenAPI
-Open API for for Deno Typescript API messages that are described by Json Schema
+Open API for for Deno Typescript API with messages that are described by Json Schema